Search and compare car and self-drive minibus hire quotes from Blue Valley Car Hire at Granada Airport in Spain.

-If you are not hiring a car, there are alternatives at Granada airport.
-There is no train station, but there are regular buses to Granada centre (operated by Autocares Gonzales) where you can catch a train or coach to Seville, Malaga and other locations on the Costa del Sol.
+If you are not renting a car, there is a regular bus service to Granada city centre operated by ALSA.
+From Granada there are bus and train services to Seville, Malaga and other locations on the Costa del Sol.

 Taxi prices in Andalucia are government regulated, and a taxi from the airport to Granada city centre (bus station) should around € 20 in the day (slightly higher prices at night and weekends).

 The best place to stay close to Granada Airport is in the city centre itself.
-Below are some ideas of where to stay:
+Below are some ideas of where to stay in Granada: